 Keep it realistic

-Depending what’s going on in your world, sometimes the luxury of going to a yoga class or cooking ourselves a beautiful meal is so far from a realistic expectation.
+Depending what’s going on in your world, sometimes the luxury of going to a yoga class or cooking ourselves a beautiful meal is far from a realistic expectation.
 Sometimes our self-care practice might be as simple as taking a deep breath, taking a shower or acknowledging that today we did our best.
-These tiny little acts are possible in even the most difficult circumstances.
+These little acts are possible even in the most difficult of circumstances.
 In other words, don’t let the pressure of ‘self-care’ feel like another thing to add to your to-do list.
 Sometimes the pressure and demands of life mean that just making it through to the end of the day, wrapping your arms around yourself and acknowledging that you have done enough is the kindest self-care act we can take.